herrdevarsh/gdpr-realtime-analytics-platform/README.md

 pytest

-Example: tests/test_gdpr.py inserts a fake user and privacy request, runs the GDPR processor, and asserts that PII fields in users_pii are NULL
+Example: tests/test_gdpr.py inserts a fake user and privacy request, runs the GDPR processor, and asserts that PII fields in users_pii are NULL.

+This version drops straight in as your new `README.md` and uses your `archdiagram.PNG` image for the architecture section. :contentReference[oaicite:0]{index=0}
+::contentReference[oaicite:1]{index=1}